-Education in Malaysia is of a high standard and expat parents will have little trouble finding a school for their child.
-That said, due to the language barrier in the country, and in the largely Malay-speaking public schools, many expats prefer to place their children in English-speaking international schools.
+Education in Malaysia is of a high standard, and you’ll have little trouble finding a school for your child.
+Malaysia’s diverse educational environment offers many options for expats.
+That said, due to the language barrier in the largely Malay-speaking public schools, many expats prefer to place their children in English-speaking international schools.

-Preschool begins at the age of four, but schooling only becomes compulsory from age six to 15.
+Preschool begins at age 4, but schooling only becomes compulsory from ages 6 to 15.

 Public schools in Malaysia

 There are plenty of public schools in Malaysia, and the quality of education is generally adequate.
-What's more, attendance at a public school can be an ideal way for expat kids to integrate with the local population and learn to speak Malay – though for some, the language and culture barrier can be overwhelming, in which case alternatives should be looked at.
-Public school facilities are decent and the basic items needed for education are available, but student-to-teacher ratios can be quite high.
+If you're here for the long haul, attending a public school in Malaysia can be an ideal way for your child to integrate with the local community and learn to speak Malay.
+Nevertheless, for some children, the language and cultural differences can be too steep a hill to climb.

-As public schools are supported by the government, locals aren't required to pay school fees.
-Expats, on the other hand, will have to pay tuition fees for public school attendance, though the costs are much lower than for private and international schools.
-In addition, expat children must have a foreign student pass to attend public schools, which creates a significant amount of extra admin for parents.
+Locals aren’t required to pay school fees, but as an expat, you’ll need to pay tuition fees for public school attendance.
+These are still much lower than those at private and international schools.
+In addition, your child must have a foreign student pass to attend public schools, which involves a fair bit of paperwork, including proof of enrolment and financial capability.
+It can be a bit of a headache.

 Private schools in Malaysia

-There are a number of good private schools in Malaysia, but they are more expensive than their public counterparts.
+There are several good private schools in Malaysia, but they are more expensive than public schools.
 The extra cost is justified by advantages such as better resources and lower student-to-teacher ratios.

-Expat children at private schools are less likely to struggle with the culture shock that they may experience at a public school.
-The teachers are also usually well trained and have experience in communicating effectively and handling students from different cultures and backgrounds.
+As an expat, your child is less likely to struggle with the culture shock they may experience at a public school.
+The teachers tend to be well trained and have experience communicating effectively and handling students from different cultures and backgrounds.

 International schools in Malaysia